Growing up, I learned a lot of information from my sister,

 girls while growing up.

-Read about girls first period stories and get helpful tips from BeingGirl.com.
+Do you have a first period story?
+You are not alone.
+Read about other girl's first period stories and get helpful tips from BeingGirl.com today!